rengzhengcodes-highschool-code/APCSFinalProject/README.md

 2021-05-29|RZ - Scrapped PImage rotation algorithm due to unidentifiable complications.
 Took Mr. K's suggestion of using rotate(), translate(), and push and popMatrix() to do rotations instead.
 Implemented and code merged.

 2021-05-29|RZ - Changed constructors to use constructors with more parameter options to streamline potential changes.
+Have a working AI with cheats, working on removing cheats and still having the AI follow the track.
 2021-05-29|JM - Worked out rotation for a rectangle that alligned with the actual car movements, started work on four wheel physics and the necessary rigid body physics.